gurudanito001/pardomart-vendor/api/docs/CustomersApi.md

 const configuration = new Configuration();
 const apiInstance = new CustomersApi(configuration);

 let vendorId: string; //Optional.
-The ID of a specific store to filter customers for.
-If omitted, returns customers from all stores. (optional) (default to undefined)
+For vendors, filters customers by a specific store ID.
+For staff, this parameter is ignored. (optional) (default to undefined)

 const { status, data } = await apiInstance.customersGet(
     vendorId